abhishek-kumar-code/Redfish_Public/Specification.md

 ### Settings Resource

-A Settings resource is used to represent the future intended state of a resource.
-Some resources have properties that can be updated and the updates take place immediately; however some properties must be updated at a certain point in time, such as system reset.
-While the resource represents the current state, the Settings resource represents the future intended state.
-The service represents properties of a resource can only be updated at a certain point in time using a `@Redfish.Settings` payload annotation.
-The Settings annotation contains a link to an subordinate resource with the same schema definition and the properties within the Settings resource contains the properties that are updated at a certain point in time.
+A Settings Resource is used to represent the future intended state of a Resource.
+Some Resources have properties that can be updated and the updates take place immediately; however some properties must be updated at a certain point in time, such as system reset.
+While the Resource represents the current state, the Settings Resource represents the future intended state.
+The service represents properties of a Resource that can only be updated at a certain point in time using a `@Redfish.Settings` payload annotation.
+The Settings annotation contains a link to a subordinate Resource with the same schema definition.
+The properties within the Settings Resource contains the properties that are updated at a certain point in time.

-For resources that support a future state and configuration, the response shall contain a property with the `@Redfish.Settings` annotation.
+For Resources that support a future state and configuration, the response shall contain a property with the `@Redfish.Settings` annotation.
 When a Settings annotation is used, the following conditions shall apply:
-* The Settings resource linked to current resource with the `@Redfish.Settings` annotation shall be of the same schema definition.
+* The Settings Resource linked to current resource with the `@Redfish.Settings` annotation shall be of the same schema definition.
-* The Settings resource should be a subset of properties that can be updated.
+* The Settings Resource should be a subset of properties that can be updated.
-* The Settings resource shall not contain the `@Redfish.Settings` annotation.
+* The Settings Resource shall not contain the `@Redfish.Settings` annotation.
-* The Settings resource may contain the `@Redfish.SettingsApplyTime` annotation.
+* The Settings Resource may contain the `@Redfish.SettingsApplyTime` annotation.

-The Settings resource includes several properties to help clients monitor when the resource is consumed by the service and determine the results of applying the values, which may or may not have been successful.
+The Settings Resource includes several properties to help clients monitor when the Resource is consumed by the service and determine the results of applying the values, which may or may not have been successful.
 * The `Messages` property is a collection of Messages that represent the results of the last time the values of the Settings resource were applied.
 * The `ETag` property contains the ETag of the Settings resource that was last applied.
 * The `Time` property indicates the time when the Settings resource was last applied.

 Below is an example body for a resource that supports a Settings resource.
-A client is able to locate the URI of the Settings resource using the `SettingsObject` property.
+A client is able to locate the URI of the Settings Resource using the `SettingsObject` property.

 ```json
 {